Cindy Prado Channels Britney Spears In Sexy ‘Slave 4 U’ Costume

 “You did it better than Britney,” wrote a second follower.

-“WOW just absolutely magnificent,” said a third admirer.
+“WOW just absolutely magnificent,” said a third Instagram user.

 “Done it justice,” a fourth fan commented.

 There aren’t too many outfits that Cindy doesn’t look great in.
-As The Inquisitr recently reported, the blond beauty looked sensational in a see-through shorts set.
+As The Inquisitr recently reported, the blond beauty looked sensational in a pair of see-through shorts.
 The Miami-based model also recently showcased her fabulous figure in a cute white dress.

 Fans wanting to see what Cindy will wear next can follow her Instagram account.